Lochaline: Geology

 A silica sand mine has been in Lochaline since 1940, when it was opened to replace sources of silica lost because of World War II.
 A source was needed for the manufacture of optical quality glass.
 In November 2008, the announcement was made about closing the mine.

 In September 2012, the mine re-opened under a new company Lochaline Quartz Sand Ltd, a joint venture between the Italian mining company Minerali Industriali and glass manufacturer NSG.

 The silica quartz and other minerals came from the erosion of the Scottish landmass.
 They were deposited on the shore of a tropical sea on Jurassic shales and limestones in the middle of the Cretaceous period, 93 million years ago, at the same time, the chalk cliffs of Dover were forming.
 Frequent changes to sea level reworked the sandy sediment.
 Natural winnowing processes sorted the quartz from other minerals, separating grains of similar size.
 For 60 million years, this was protected from erosion by a basalt covering from the Mull volcano.

 Near the loch shoreline, today are fossil oysters, or Gryphaea, that lived on the shoreline of a tropical sea here 200 million years ago.
 The rocks in this layer are the same age as the Jurassic Coast in Dorset.

-Mentions of Lochaline

-Author Madeleine Bunting mentions Lochaline in her book Love of Country, published in 2016.
-In the third chapter about the isle of Iona, she writes:

-'At the end of the road in Lochaline at a hut by the jetty, rock cakes and scalding tea were on sale for waiting passengers.
-As the small ferry pulled away, the sea was sparkling in the late-afternoon sunshine.'